Aman-2804/MovieMetric/README.md

 ```

 This will:
-- Fetch ~600-700 movies from TMDB
+- Fetch 1000+ movies from TMDB
 - Populate the database with movie data
 - Calculate trending and underrated flags
-- Take a few minutes to complete (due to API rate limiting)
+- Take 15-20 minutes to complete (due to API rate limiting)

 **Expected output:**
 ```